AdobeDocs/audience-manager.de-DE/help/using/dil/dil-flash.md

 **DIL/Analytics-Daten als nicht verwendete Signale**

-Audience Manager akzeptiert Analytics [!UICONTROL Props]und [!UICONTROL eVars]Ereignisse selbst ohne zugehörige Eigenschaft.
-In diesem Fall sind die Daten nicht für die Erstellung von Eigenschaften verfügbar und werden stattdessen im [Bericht &quot;Nicht verwendete Signale](../reporting/dynamic-reports/unused-signals.md) &quot; angezeigt.
-Um diese Informationen optimal nutzen zu können, erstellen Sie Audience Manager-Eigenschaften, die den von der [!UICONTROL Flash DIL] Bibliothek übermittelten Analytics-Daten entsprechen.
+Audience Manager accepts Analytics [!UICONTROL Props], [!UICONTROL eVars], and events even without a corresponding trait.
+In this case, the data is unavailable for trait creation and appears in the [Unused Signals report](../reporting/dynamic-reports/unused-signals.md) instead.
+To make the most of this information, create Audience Manager traits that match the Analytics data passed in by the [!UICONTROL Flash DIL] library.

 >[!MORE_ LIKE_ THIS]
 >